Reckless Driving + DWI: A Double Charge or Not?

-Can I Be Charged For Reckless Driving and DWI for the Same Incident in Texas?
+Can I Be Charged For Reckless Driving & DWI in the Same Incident?

 The answer, as in most legal matters, is “it depends.”
 With reckless driving and DWI, the reason it depends is that reckless driving is based on how you drive while DWI is based on your physical condition while you drive.